-Number of The 21 Other generating utilities served 138,253 residential customers in 1989.
-Growth is expected at 1.8 percent annually through 1999.
-Wholesale customers form the most significant class and provide electricity to retail residential, commercial, industrial and other consumers.
-The number of wholesale customers is expected to grow at over 3 percent per year through the forecast period.
+Number ofThe 21 Other generating utilities served 138,253 residential customersCustomerscustomers in 1989.Growth is expected at 1.8 percent annually through 1999.Significant class and provide electricity to retail residential, commercial, industrial and other consumers.The number of wholesale customers is expected to grow at over 3 percent per year through the forecast period.

-As shown in Table 15.2, the 21 other utilities reported total system sales in 1979 of 5,254,712 MWH.
+Sales As shown in Table 15.2, the 21 other utilities reported total system sales in 1979 of 5,254,712 MWH.
 Over the period from 1979 through 1989, sales demonstrated an annual growth rate of 9.5 percent to reach 13,053,781 MWH.
 The majority of system sales, approximately 78 percent, were made to the wholesale sector.
 An additional 665,208 MWH were sold off system.
 Growth is projected to slow considerably.
 An average growth rate of 1.5 percent is anticipated through 1999, resulting in total system sales of 15,106,511 MWH.